×

 Are healthcare and health insurance expensive in Jordan?

 "Healthcare and health insurance in Jordan can be expensive, especially for those who do not have access to public health insurance.
 Private health insurance plans can be costly, and the cost of medical care can be high.
-Additionally, the cost of medications can be expensive, and many people in Jordan struggle to afford the necessary treatments," wrote an expat living in Jordan.
+Additionally, the cost of medications can be expensive, and many people in Jordan struggle to afford the necessary treatments," said one expat.

 What are emergency services like in Jordan?